2nav/DevClub-Assignment5/README.md

 - More forms needed so that dependence on admin page becomes less
 - More permission checks to be implemented
 - Using no CSS/JS makes site look bad.
 It loads fast though.
+- Admin has to do almost everything, forms in the future will divide this work

 # DevClub Assignment 5